1010 Sheraton Court

 Adkins is the second woman to be Mayor of Martinsville.
 She was re-elected Mayor on January 2, 2013.

 Since 2007, Adkins had worked with area state legislators to strengthen protective orders, providing greater safety to victims of violent crimes and abuse.
 In 2011, Governor Bob McDonnell signed into law, the Linda Bostwick Act, allowing judges to require individuals who have violated a protective order or are on probation to wear a GPS tracking device.
 The law was prompted by the fatal shooting of Linda Bostwick by her estranged husband.
 Bostwick was employed by Adkins' husband for many years and was at work when she was killed.

-Adkins has been a resident of Martinsville for more than 20 years and has been part of launching the following organizations and serving as founding board members:
+Adkins has been a resident of Martinsville for more than 20 years and has served as founding board members for the following organizations:

 In 2011, Adkins was awarded the Chamber's Partnership for Economic Growth (C-PEG)'s Fred Herring Award, in recognition of her volunteerism and dedication to the area's economic growth of the region.
 The Fred Herring Award is C-PEG's highest honor, given in memory of Herring, who dedicated his professional life to the betterment of the Martinsville area.
 Herring lost his three-year battle to cancer in February 2001.

-Adkins has a bachelor of science degree in Journalism from the University of Maryland and has completed graduate work in public administration.
+Adkins earned a bachelor's degree in Journalism from the University of Maryland and certified publication specialist credential from George Washington University and has completed graduate work in public administration.
 She is a graduate of the Sorensen Institute for Political Leadership and Candidate Training programs at the University of Virginia in 2007 and 2010 respectively.

-Adkins is married to Jeff and has two children, Jack and Claire.
+Adkins is currently the President of the Martinsville Uptown Rotary Club.
+She is married to Jeff and has two children, Jack and Claire.